PLAN FOR A SUCCESSFUL

 your marital and separate property is defined

 by your state.
-Whichever situation applies, let’s
+Whichever situation applies to you, let’s

-make sure you’re planning for how it can affect
+make sure you’re planning appropriately.

 HEALTHY RELATIONSHIPS INCLUDE UNCOMFORTABLE CONVERSATIONS